|Nutrition Facts (per serving)|

 Somen salad is likely a Japanese fusion dish with blended Japanese and Hawaiian origins, yet these days, noodle salads such as somen salad, soba (buckwheat salad), and udon (thick wheat noodle) salads are not uncommon in Japan.
 We might consider this type of dish as modern Japanese cuisine.

-- 90g somen noodles (dried or one ream of noodles)
+90 grams somen noodles, dried or one ream of noodles

-- 1 teaspoon Memmi Noodle Soup Base (by Kikkoman, or substitute with sea salt, adjust to taste)
+1 teaspoon Memmi Noodle Soup Base, by Kikkoman, or substitute with sea salt, to taste

 Cook somen noodles.
 In a medium pot, boil water over medium-high heat and add dried somen noodles.
 When the water begins to bubble and foam, quickly add 3/4 cup of cool water.
 Continue to cook somen noodles and bring to a boil once more.
 Add another 3/4 cup of cool water.
 Turn off heat.
 Drain somen noodles and rinse with cold water.
 Cover with plastic wrap and set aside in the refrigerator to chill.